miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [o] Breaking the process into smaller workflows.
 - [o] Reusing workflows across different projects.

 ---
+### Q) Which of the following are considered best practices?

+- [o] Start your new sequence with a short annotation meant to explain the purpose of the workflow.
+- [-] Include a Should Stop activity at the end of the workflow.
+- [o] Think about the exceptions that might occur during the execution of the process.

+---
 ### Q) What can the UiPath Robotic Enterprise Framework template be used as?